Web Services

 Advantages

-- Control over underlying environment - Web service can run any Docker image or image built using your own Dockerfile.
+- Control over the environment: Runs any Docker image or an image built from a Dockerfile.

-- Load-balanced and auto-scalable - Web services can automatically horizontally scale based on the CPU and Memory utilization.
+- Load-balanced and scalable: Automatically scales horizontally based on CPU and memory usage.

-- Secure by default - Underlying environment is securely managed by AWS.
+- Secure by default: The underlying environment is managed and secured by AWS.

 Disadvantages